eamnicoletti/edu_app/README.md

 <!-- <a href="https://github.com/felangel/bloc"><img src="https://tinyurl.com/bloc-library" alt="Bloc Library"></a> -->

-EDU is an educational app sample.
+Edu is an educational app sample.
 A case study of a Flutter Clean Architecture project, with BLoC and covered by TDD (Test Driven Development).

 ## Main features